Charles E W Bean, Diaries, AWM38 3DRL 606/37/1 - January - February 1916 - Part 7

 shd make an army of two

-Corps and one cavaly Divn.
+Corps and one cavalry Divn,

 with artillery for three Divns

 (that of 2 Aust.
-Divns being a little%
+Divns being a little

-move than ½ strength, & that
+more than ½ strength, & that

 of N.Z. rather less.)
 Altogether

-the 6 divns & one cavalry Divn
+the 6 Divns & one cavalry Divn

 wd have the arty of abt 1 ½ Divns.